Wide-ranging Probabilistic Physics-guided Machine Learning Approach to Break Down the Limits of Current Fatigue Predictive Tools for Metals

 An extensive multimodal experimental characterisation campaign will be conducted on different material inhomogeneity states to separate and identify their individual influence on fatigue in a systematic and detailed way.

-Cutting-edge numerical & analytical models will be developed and exploited as the physics knowledge in the B-PGNN scheme to effectively tackle the small datasets issue when dealing with fatigue and to ensure soundness of results.
+Cutting-edge numerical & analytical models will be developed and exploited as the physics knowledge in the B-PGNN scheme to effectively tackle the small datasets issue when dealing with fatigue and to ensure the soundness of results.

+The outstanding capabilities of the framework developed in BREAKDOWN will be confirmed through specific demonstrators.
 BREAKDOWN will excellently contribute towards the development of a much more sustainable design procedure with unprecedented social, economic, and environmental benefits.

 Financiële details & Tijdlijn